20 Ways to Get Your Elderly Parents to Eat More Protein with Their Meals

-When you hear the words “high protein diet” do you immediately think of bodybuilders?
-Well, getting sufficient protein is important to everyone’s diet, and especially in older people, in order to maintain overall health, muscle strength, balance, agility and resilience.
+When you hear the words “high protein diet,” do you immediately think of bodybuilders?
+Well, getting sufficient protein is important to everyone’s diet, and especially in older people.
+In fact, high protein meals for elderly individuals play a vital role in maintaining overall health, muscle strength, balance, agility, and resilience.

 Why do we need protein?